GabrelleaNorman/Project-One/README.md

 # Grabbing the Data
 To start, load in the NBA player of the week dataset from kaggle. https://www.kaggle.com/datasets/jacobbaruch/nba-player-of-the-week?resource=download

+# Cleaning the Data
+Throughout the history of the NBA, many teams have relocated or changed their team name.
+In order to tell the complete story adjust the names of each team that has gone through a change over the years so that all 30 NBA teams had their correct data history.

 # Installation:
 Install Python, Pandas, and Matplotlib on your computer